Oral polio vaccine

 Alternatives

 In some cases, the inactivated poliovirus vaccine (IPV) may be used as an alternative.
-Administered via injection, it is suitable for individuals allergic to oral vaccines or with immune deficiencies.
+Administered via injection, it is suitable for individuals allergic to OPV or with immunodeficiency.

 Frequently Asked Questions

-How should the oral poliovirus vaccine (OPV) be properly administered?
+How should the oral poliovirus vaccine (OPV) be administered correctly?

 What are the possible side effects after receiving OPV?